ejgallego/coq-lsp/etc/doc/PROTOCOL.md

   sentence.

-- `GoalAnswer`: In addition to the goals at point, `GoalAnswer` contains messages associated to `position` and the top `error` if pertinent. `range` contains the span of the Rocq sentence at `position`, if exists.
+- `GoalAnswer`: In addition to the goals at point, `GoalAnswer` contains Rocq messages and the top `error` if pertinent. `range` contains the span of the executed Rocq sentence, if exists.
 Note that Rocq will skip some blank spaces when parsing, so there are parts of a document that have no corresponding `range` attached.

 An example for `stack` is the following Coq script:
 ```coq